Skip to content

 List the marketing pages, copy blocks, assets, and forms that matter.
 You do not need to recreate the Framer canvas, only the published outcome each page delivers.

-- Step 02
+2. Step 02

-Rebuild from a prompt in your assistant
+Rebuild on a complete website template in your assistant

-- Step 03
+3. Step 03

 Preview, refine, and publish